aws-samples/saas-tenant-isolation-architecture/README.md

 The `AssumeRoleWatchDog` resource is a lambda function.
 The purpose of the AssumeRoleWatchDog is safeguard against the assumption of a role without an inline policy included.
 This is important in a multi-tenant environment
 It inspects `AssumeRole` events of the account.
-If a role is assumed without an inline policy, the watchdog sends a notification to an SNS topic.
+If a role in the account is assumed without an inline policy, the watchdog sends a notification to the `WatchdogSnsTopic` defined in the template.

 ## Deploy the sample application